Porcelain veneers or dental crowns?

 When in doubt, speak to a specialist

-Producing a beautiful wide and white smile is one of Dr. Briscoe’s specialties.
-The best place to start when considering a smile makeover is with an in-depth consultation with Dr. Briscoe.
+Producing a beautiful wide and white smile is one of Dr. Han’s specialties.
+The best place to start when considering a smile makeover is with an in-depth consultation with Dr. Han.
 He has three decades of experience as well as specialized training in all aspects of restorations and cosmetic dentistry.
 He can answer all of your questions and provide you with a preview of what your restoration will look like before you decide to go ahead.